 Here is a drill that will get you on the right path to learning how to stop the cue ball at various distances:

 What we want to do first is hit the cue ball low and use a slow speed.
 We want to be able to stop the cue ball at a distance of one, two, three and four diamonds.
 Once we are able to stop the cue ball with a low, slow stroke, we want to learn how to stop the cue ball with a high and harder stroke.

 Take your time with this drill and master it.
-We will use the ability to hit stop shots with varying speeds and distances in later articles to help us pocket balls and move the cue ball to our advantage.
+Once you have the ability to hit stop shots with varying speeds and distances, you’ll find that it helps pocket balls and move the cue ball to your advantage.